rockthejvm/rockthejvm-site/src/content/articles/using-scala-as-a-junior-developer.md

 That's how I landed on Scala and started going "in depth".
 Before the internship, I learned the basics of the language and functional programming, but I was far from using it efficiently.
 During it, I learned quite a lot: the basics of pure functional programming with the `Cats-effect` framework, the difference between `map` and `flatMap` (which was not easy at first), for-comprehensions, and even a bit about variance...

 Once it was finished, I was a little bit frustrated not to have been able to do more, but it motivated me to keep learning Scala.
-I did this by following both the beginner and advanced courses on [RockTheJVM!](https://rockthejvm.com/) and by doing some puzzles with Scala on [CodinGame](https://www.codingame.com/).
+I did this by following both the beginner and advanced courses on [Rock The JVM](/) and by doing some puzzles with Scala on [CodinGame](https://www.codingame.com/).
 Even though I had the initial motivation, I was surprised not to have many difficulties following these video-based courses and keeping a certain rhythm in it (I had lots of difficulties following online courses during the COVID pandemic).

 #### 2.1.2 Internship at the [Scala Center](https://scala.epfl.ch/)